Keeping Up with Current Events

 - https://news.ycombinator.com/ - The most interesting articles and projects in the tech space.

-- https://lobste.rs/ - Hacker News, but with a more technical bent.
+- https://lobste.rs/ - Hacker News, but with an even more technical bent.

 - https://www.techmeme.com/ - All the tech news from around the Internet.

 I have to keep up with emerging cyber threats for my job.
-Although I would like to round this area out with another source, I have yet to find anything that matches the quality and depth these first two bring to the table.
+I would like to round this area out, but quality sources are hard to come by.

 - https://thehackernews.com/ - I watch this site for new data breaches and exploits.
-It lacks the depth of the last two, but it does a good job of getting news out fast.
+It lacks the depth of other websites, but it does a good job of getting news out fast and, often, first.

 Long form writing #

-Although you will find neither of these on any list of sites for great long form writing, I have found that the best of those pieces tend to appear here.
-Most of the good long form articles I ended up reading, that I could also find on sites like Longform and Longreads, also showed up on Digg and The Morning News.
+Although you will not find it on any list of sites for great long form writing, I have found that the best of those pieces tend to appear here.
+Most of the good long form articles I ended up reading, that I could also find on sites like Longform and Longreads, also showed up on Digg.

 - http://digg.com/ - Although full of clickbait, a few times a week I find something great on Digg.
 The ratio of gems to garbage makes me want to throw this site out, but the quality of the gems keeps it around.

 I had the hardest time finding good political commentary.
 Fox News and CNN have a reputation for extreme bias, and most other major outlets pride themselves on falling just short of those extremes.
-These three sites let me see perspectives on both sides of the aisle, and give me in-depth analysis with as little bias as I have ever seen.
+This website gives me the facts, and lets me see perspectives on both sides of the aisle.

-These sites don’t belong to any one of the categories above, but I have found them all worthwhile.
+Thise site doesn’t belong to any one of the categories above, but I have found it worthwhile.

 The Full List #

 I take great care in choosing the last piece in my current events collection strategy.
 Newsletters command much more time and attention than a simple website, and I do not believe in wasting either.
-The one newsletter that makes that cut, the Defense News Early Bird Brief, covers news on the military-industrial complex and the surveillance apparatus.
-If you work in one of these spaces, I suggest you check it out.
+The first newsletter that makes that cut, the Defense News Early Bird Brief, covers news on the military-industrial complex and the surveillance apparatus.
+The second and third, Security Soup and Seriously Risky Business, do a great job of delivering top cybersecurity news and events in weekly digests.

 - https://www.defensenews.com/ebb/ - The Early Bird Brief.